HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

 Proposition~\ref{prop:WV} is a key result that relies on the intricate construction of the denoisers in Section~\ref{denoiser}.
 Indeed, starting with a kernel function, constructing a denoiser with the above mathematical properties is a non-trivial task.
 Later, we will demonstrate how these properties manifest in the corresponding hyperspectral denoisers \(\cV\) and \(\cW\).

 The technical details behind~Proposition~\ref{prop:WV} can be found in~\cite[Sec.~IV]{sreehari2016plug}.
 However, one can directly verify from~\eqref{eq:defbW} that $\W$ is symmetric, nonnegative, and $\W\e=\e$ (stochastic).
-It is also not difficult to show that $\W$ –– for that matter, any operator that performs local averaging on the signal using strictly positive weights –– is irreducible.
-The only tricky property is the positive definite property; this can be deduced using the Fourier transform and Bochner's theorem~\cite{sreehari2016plug}.
+It is also not difficult to show that $\W$ is irreducible; in fact, any operator that performs local averaging on the signal using strictly positive weights is irreducible.
+The only tricky property is the positive definite property; this can be deduced using the positivity of the Fourier transform of a Gaussian and Bochner's theorem~\cite{sreehari2016plug}.

-We note that different orderings and combinations of $\cV$ and $\cW$, such as $\cW \circ \cV$, could have been used in~\eqref{eq:caskd}.
-However, we empirically found that \(\cV \circ \cW\) gives slightly better results.
-In either case, the denoising performance surpasses that of using \(\cV\) or \(\cW\) alone.
-This is demonstrated in Table~\ref{denoiser_comp_comparision_gt} and Figure~\ref{fig:denoiser_comparison_comp}.
-Moreover, since ultimately we wish to use CasKD to perform fusion (and not for standalone denoising), we have compared its regularization capacity for HyDeFuse with the component denoisers in Table~\ref{tab:fused4}.
-We see a significant gap in the fusion quality.
+We remark that a different ordering of $\cV$ and $\cW$, such as $\cW \circ \cV$, can also be used in~\eqref{eq:caskd}.
+In practice, different orderings produce similar performance for both denoising and fusion tasks, and our theoretical results hold for all such combinations.
+For consistency, we use a single ordering throughout this work.
+In general, the cascaded versions outperform using $\cV$ or $\cW$ alone, as shown in Table~\ref{denoiser_comp_comparision_gt} and Figure~\ref{fig:denoiser_comparison_comp}.